cgewecke/beacon-testing/linkedin/www/lib/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 ## TypeScript Typings

-At this moment you've likely noticed a message in the console saying that `angular2/core` and `angular2/bootstrap` are not found.
+At this moment you've likely noticed a message in the console saying that `angular2/core` and `angular2/platform/browser` are not found.

-It occurs because the TypeScript compiler is configured in the package with diagnostics messages turned on by default and the TypeScript compiler doesn't know anything about the location of the `angular2/core` and `angular2/bootstrap` modules.
+It occurs because the TypeScript compiler is configured in the package with diagnostics messages turned on by default and the TypeScript compiler doesn't know anything about the location of the `angular2/core` and `angular2/platform/browser` modules.
 To fix this, you will need to make use of TypeScript declaration files, which is a TypeScript way to inform the compiler about third-party API modules.

-After the first run, you will find the `angular2-meteor.d.ts` file in the new folder called "typings".
-This file has been created by the package at start time and contains a special reference to Angular 2 and Meteor declaration files.
+After the first run, a folder called "typings" is created and a new definition file called `angular2-meteor.d.ts` is copied there into a folder with the same name.
-There are two ways to link `app.ts` and `angular2-meteor.d.ts` together:
+We'll need to link `app.ts` and `angular2-meteor.d.ts` together.
+There are two ways to achieve that:

  - one way is to directly reference `angular2-meteor.d.ts` using a special sugared syntax at the top of `app.ts` as follows:

-        /// <reference path="../typings/angular2-meteor.d.ts" />
+        /// <reference path="typings/angular2-meteor/angular2-meteor.d.ts" />

         import {Component, View} from 'angular2/core';

-        import {bootstrap} from 'angular2/bootstrap';
+        import {bootstrap} from 'angular2/platform/browser';

  - another way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" property set to include all required typings files.

 This configuration file should be called `tsconfig.json` and placed at the app root folder.
-We'll also take a close look at the configuration itself during the "Folder Structure" step, including how to configure TypeScript properly to automatically generate your `tsconfig.json` file in different IDEs.
+We'll also take a close look at the configuration itself during step 7, including how to configure TypeScript properly to automatically generate your `tsconfig.json` file in different IDEs.

 Let's make use of the typings in the second way.
 Angular 2 and the Meteor API will be used in pretty much every file of our app, so adding declaration files manually might become repetitive.